THE NIGHT I CHANGED BANNERS

 Why are you doing this?

-Every nerve in your body sends the same signal:
+Every nerve sends the same signal.

 Get out.